Why I Created the AI Skills Readiness Index

 That is why I believe associations matter so much in this moment.

 Professional associations are uniquely positioned to help professions navigate this transition responsibly.
 They understand the practical realities of their industries.
 They are trusted by members.
 They shape standards, ethics, accreditation and lifelong learning.
-Most importantly, they can provide guidance that is profession-specific rather than generic.
+Most importantly, they can provide credible guidance that is profession-specific rather than generic.

 Because ultimately, this is not just a technology conversation.
 It is a workforce conversation.
 A productivity conversation.
 An education conversation.

-And a conversation about the future for the next generation.
+It is a conversation about the future for the next generation.

 I genuinely believe AI can improve work, create new opportunities and strengthen industries.
 But only if we invest in people at the same pace we invest in technology.
 That is the future I hope the AI Skills Readiness Index can help support.

-If you agree and would like a chat about how you can help your members develop the skills they need in an AI world, please reach out.
-The Index is by no means perfect, and it will have to keep evolving - things are moving so quickly! - so we are running a foundation, pilot program and would be delighted if you are interested in joining.
-It is one of the ways we hope to be able to give back to the sector.
+If you agree and would like a chat about how you can help your members develop the skills they need in an AI world, please reach out via rsullivan@surveymatters.com.au.
+The Index is by no means perfect yet, and it will have to keep evolving as things are moving so quickly, so we are running a foundation or pilot program for associations and would be delighted if you are interested in giving your time so we can run it with your members.

 Previous